-Quantum Machines raises $17.5M for its quantum orchestration platform – TechCrunch
+Quantum Machines raises $17.5M for its Quantum Orchestration Platform – TechCrunch

 Quantum Machines, a Tel Aviv-based startup that is building both hardware and software to operate quantum computers, today announced that it has raised a $17.5 million Series A funding round.
-The round was led by Israeli tech entrepreneur Avigdor Willenz, who, among other companies, co-founded Habana Labs and Anapurna Labs and sold them to Intel and Amazon respectively. and Harel Insurance investments.
+The round was led by Israeli tech entrepreneur Avigdor Willenz (who, among other companies, co-founded Habana Labs and Anapurna Labs and sold them to Intel and Amazon, respectively) and Harel Insurance Investments.

 TLV Partners and Battery Ventures also participated in this round.
 TLV Partners also led the company’s $5.5 million seed round in 2018, in which Battery Partners also participated.